-The Office of Naval Research conducted the Tropical Cyclone Intensity (TCI) experiment in 2015 (Doyle et al. 2017).
-Three of the tropical cyclones (TCs) that were sampled during TCI are Marty (27-28 September), Joaquin (2-5 October), and Patricia (20-23 October).
-A total of 725 Global Positioning System (GPS) dropwindsondes (hereafter, referred to as "dropsondes") were launched into these three TCs.
-The dropsondes used were the eXpendable Digital Dropsondes (XDDs) manufactured by Yankee Environmental System, deployed using the High-Definition Sounding System (HDSS) onboard a National Aeronautics and Space Administration (NASA) WB-57 aircraft.
-The HDSS can launch one dropsonde every 10 s (Black et al. 2017), but during the 2015 TCI experiment, the quickest launch rate was 20 s at 4-km horizontal space ing (Doyle et al. 2017).
-The XDDs recorded atmospheric pressure (p), temperature (T), and relative humidity (RH) at 2 Hz, and dropsonde horizontal motion components and GPS fall speed at a rate of 4 Hz (Black et al. 2017).
+Expendable Digital Dropsondes (XDDs) manufactured by Yankee Environmental Systems, Inc., deployed using the High-Definition Sounding System (HDSS) on board a National Aeronautics and Space Administration WB-57 aircraft.
+The HDSS can launch one dropsonde every 10s (Black et al. 2017), but during the 2015 TCI experiment, the quickest launch rate was 20s at 4-km horizontal spacing (Doyle et al. 2017).
+The XDDs recorded atmospheric pressure p, temperature T, and relative humidity RH at 2Hz and dropsonde horizontal motion components and GPS fall speed at a rate of 4Hz (Black et al. 2017).
 The zonal (u) and meridional (v) wind components were computed directly from the dropsonde horizontal motion components.
-Vertical velocity (w) can be computed from the GPS fall speed or a calculated differential pressure fall speed (Nelson et al. 2019).
+Vertical velocity w can be computed from the GPS fall speed or a calculated differential pressure fall speed (Nelson et al. 2019).

-The HDSS and its capability to launch a large number of XDDs in quick succession provided unprecedented, high temporal and spatial resolution dropsonde observations during TCI.
-Due to the high sampling rate of the XDDs, it is possible that successive data points in a sounding, or data points from adjacent soundings, were appreciably correlated (i.e., correlation values greater than 0.5; Brooks and Carruthers 1978), and likely represented the same atmospheric phenomena, such as an updraft or small-scale vorticity maximum.
+The HDSS and its capability to launch a large number of XDDs in quick succession provided unprecedented, high-temporal-and-spatial-resolution dropsonde observations during TCI.
+Because of the high sampling rate of the XDDs, it is possible that successive data points in a sounding, or data points from adjacent soundings, were appreciably correlated (i.e., correlation values greater than 0.5; Brooks and Carruthers 1978), and likely represented the same atmospheric phenomena, such as an updraft or small-scale vorticity maximum.
 To the best of the authors' knowledge, no study has considered the temporal and spatial autocorrelations (Brett and Tuller 1991; Griffith 2003; Khalili et al. 2007) of dropsondes in TCs.
-Only one study,
+Only one study, Black et al. (1996), has directly examined the spatial autocorrelations of radar data in TCs.
+Analysis of the temporal and spatial autocorrelations of the TCI soundings are important to 1) aid targeted dropsonde or dropsonde deniability studies (studies examining the impact of removing observational data to be assimilated into a model; e.g., Mu et al. 2009; Torn and Hakim 2009; Wu et al. 2009; Romine et al. 2016), 2) evaluate what coherent features are resolvable by the dropsondes, 3) perform accurate spatial interpolation of any recorded variable, and 4) provide guidance as to what horizontal spacing is required to resolve various aspects of TC structure within transects of soundings.